msisk23/MPC_Project/README.md

 Our communication layer will replace Message Passing Interface (MPI), the data transfer protocol currently being used by Secrecy to perform Multi-Party Computing (MPC).
 High-level goals for this project include:

-  - Get rid of the MPI layer in Secrecy and establish standing TCP connections
+  - Eliminate MPI dependency in Secrecy and establish standing TCP connections
   - Implement asynchronous communication
   - Run our Secrecy prototype on a Linux Unikernel (UKL)